 Custom-built in 2017, our cutting-edge laboratory facilities sit at the heart of our teaching and research.
 Through extensive bioarchaeological research collections and modern experimental equipment, we provide the ideal environment for the analysis of both organic and inorganic archaeological materials

-With a potter's wheel, kiln and a range of potter's tools, it is possible to experiment with pottery forming and firing of experimental vessels.
+With a potter's wheel, kiln and a range of potter's tools within our laboratories, it is possible to experiment with pottery forming and firing of experimental vessels.
 By producing and analysing thin sections of experimental pottery, staff and students gain insights into the methods of manufacture and how to identify them in archaeological material.

-The glass and metals laboratories house a range of equipment, including furnaces, low-temperature ovens, lapping wheels, and saws.
-Here staff and students experimentally recreate archaeological glasses and metals, and can then prepare analytical samples of both archaeological and experimental materials.
+The archaeological materials laboratories enable the research of glass and metals, with our in house range of equipment, including furnaces, lapping wheels, saws, grinders, polishers and microscopes.
+Here staff and students experimentally recreate archaeological glasses and metals, and can then prepare analytical samples of both archaeological and experimental materials for analysis.

 We have a dedicated archaeobotany research area, which includes a variety of advanced microscopes for various forms of archaeobotanical research.
 These include stereoscopes, polarised light microscopes for pollen slides, and motorised microscopes for capturing three-dimensional imagery of plant remains.
 Equally important facilities are the department's extensive plant reference collections including functional ecology, wild seed and crop reference collections.